Passive Indoor Localization with WiFi Fingerprints: Proposed Passive Localization System

 where $\bm{F}(\bm{l}_{curr})$ is the fingerprint vector of the unknown current location $\bm{l}_{curr}$, while $\bm{l}^{\prime}_{pre}(x_{pre}^\prime,y_{pre}^\prime)$ is the predicted previous location. $ P(\bm{l}_{i}|\bm{l}^{\prime}_{pre})$ is a soft range SSP window that may have the shape of Gaussian, Hann, or Tukey.
 The likelihood function $P(F_{k}(\bm{l}_{curr})|\bm{l}_{i})$ describes the probability of the $k$-th fingerprint feature at location $\bm{l}_i$.

-In addition, recurrent neural networks (RNN) exploit the additional information in time domain and is effective in localization~\cite{Minh2019}.
-Instead of relying on one instant RSSI scan, RNN network correlates the previously predicted positions in a trajectory to predict the subsequent position.
-Therefore, it mitigates the device-dependant problem on RSSI based localization.
+In addition, recurrent neural network (RNN) exploits the additional information in time domain and is effective in localization~\cite{Minh2019}.
+Instead of relying on one instant RSSI scan, RNN correlates the previously predicted positions within the trajectory to predict the subsequent position.
+Therefore, it reduces the device-dependency on RSSI localization.
 Among all RNN topologies, P-MIMO LSTM~\cite{Minh2019} provides the best accuracy with the robustness in multiple databases and environments.
 Therefore, in this paper, we choose to implement P-MIMO LSTM.

+Due to substantial RSSI fluctuations in dynamically changing environments such as human blocking and movements, we applies weighted filter in P-MIMO LSTM to filter out the outliers~\cite{Minh2019}.
+In addition, SSP model relies on the statistical feature of a multiple RSSIs instead of one, which mitigates the prediction inaccuracy from the RSSI fluctuations~\cite{Minh2020}.